Sophie (comics)

-Sophie was a Belgian comics series, originally written by Vicq and co-written and drawn by Jidéhem.
+Sophie is a Belgian comics series, originally written by Vicq and co-written and drawn by Jidéhem.
 It follows the adventures of a young girl and was prepublished in Spirou between 1965 and 1994.
 The series was notable for being the first comic strip series in Spirou with a female character as its leading character.

 History

 Sophie was originally a side character in Jidéhem's Starter, which was a column dedicated to automobiles in Spirou.
 Starter featured the adventures of a young mechanic, Starter, and a young female companion named Sophie.
 When readers showed more interest in Sophie than in Starter she received her own spin-off.

 Concept

 Sophie is a young black-haired, pig-tailed girl who is the daughter of electrotechnician Mr. Karapolie.
 She was named after Jidéhem's own daughter.
 They both live in a villa in a quiet neighborhood outside the city, where they are aided by a butler, Joseph.
 Sophie has three friends, Starter and Pipette, who work as mechanics and Petit Bernard, a little boy who is two years younger than her and far more cowardly.
 Pipette furthermore owns a black car, Zoë, with a sentient mind.
 Many storylines revolve around criminals who want to steal the inventions of Sophie's father.